daneedk/com.uc.heimdall/README.md

 - [ ] Multiple 'armed' modes.
 - [ ] ..

+## Version 0.0.6
+* Fixed bug that was introduced in 0.0.5 for first installations.

 ## Version 0.0.5
 * Surveillance Mode Switch gets updated when the Surveillance mode is set with flow cards.